krakenjs/krakenjs.github.io/_includes/docs/gettingstarted.md

 - Open a [pull request](https://github.com/krakenjs/kraken-js/pulls).

-#### There is a typo on this page!

-Good catch!
 This page is built from the `krakenjs.github.io` repository.
-You can [let us know about it](https://github.com/krakenjs/krakenjs.github.io/issues/new), or better yet, send us a [pull request](https://github.com/krakenjs/krakenjs.github.io/pulls).
+To refine the document even further, you can [create an issue](https://github.com/krakenjs/krakenjs.github.io/issues/new), or better yet, submit a [pull request](https://github.com/krakenjs/krakenjs.github.io/pulls).